 I remember when I first made my “poor man’s bulking diet.”
 I was a broke college student trying to save money.
-Despite my lack of income, I was determined by get big—it wasn’t a “want,” it was a “must.”
+Despite my lack of income, I was determined to get big—it wasn’t a “want,” it was a “must.”

-So, I decided to create the most calorie-efficient, cheapest clean bulking diet possible—and I succeeded.
+So, I decided to create the most calorie-efficient, cheapest, clean bulking diet possible—and I succeeded.
 On just $100 a month, I was able to successfully bulk up for the winter, putting on a solid 20 pounds of muscle.
 Plus, all of my lifts went up.

 So, if whether you’re a broke college student, an entrepreneur trying to put all your money into a business, or just a guy who doesn’t want to spend a lot of money on food, here’s the best clean bulking diet for you.

 First off, realize that this diet could be much cheaper.
 Like, it could literally be around $50 a month.
 Yep, that’s right—if you lived off of chicken breast for protein, and donuts for fat and carbs, you could easily cut the cost down by half.

 This is what’s known as a “dirty bulk.”
 It’s when you throw caution to the wind, and just shovel down ice cream, donuts, pizza, and other foods to get a ton of calories in.